 Alpha's governance structure didn't materially change following the Part VII.
-A process change relates to claims handling for the transferring portfolios, which has remained outsourced to the existing providers, whereas claims on the majority of Alpha's business are managed internally.
-As a risk mitigating management action, we have therefore reviewed the controls in place regarding these claims outsourcing arrangements and made sure that KPI monitoring of the services are covered by the newly established KPI monitoring dashboard.
+A process change relates to claims handling for the transferring portfolios, which has remained outsourced to the existing providers.
+Claims on the majority of Alpha's business were managed internally and has been outsourced as from 1 August 2023 to a Belgian service provider.
+As a risk mitigating management action, we have reviewed the controls in place regarding these claims outsourcing arrangements and made sure that KPI monitoring of the services are covered by the newly established KPI monitoring dashboard.
 The relevant impact relates to increased importance of outsourcing and the enhanced monitoring of critical outsourcing providers.